Finance

 -

-Windesheim does not offer scholarships.
-There might however be other possibilities, depending on your country and programme.
+Windesheim does not offer scholarships, as the tuition fee is already very low.
+There might be other possibilities, depending on your country and programme.
 StudyinNL.nl(opens in new tab) presents an excellent overview of the scholarships available.

-It is also advisable to speak to the Dutch embassy in your country, as they can give you advice on which scholarships and grants you may be eligible for.
+It is also advisable to speak to the Dutch embassy in your country.
+They can give you advice on which scholarships and grants you may be eligible for.

 -